 Radio Galaxy was ran by Tony Boylan from his then home in Santry, north Dublin.

-Tony had started The Colleen Home Service in 1944, which evolved in to Radio 200.
-He was also responsible for Radio Laxey and The Ballymun Home Service.
+Tony had started The Killeen Home Service in 1944, which evolved in to Radio 200.
+He was also responsible for Radio Laxy and The Ballymun Home Service.
 He launched Galaxy when he moved to Santry from Ballymun.

 Tony had operated with little or no attention from the authorities for close to 20 years.
 However, on starting Radio Galaxy transmissions one Sunday morning in the early ’60s there was a knock on the door from officials of the Department of Posts & Telegraphs.
 Tony refused to let them in.
 Later that same day Boylan smuggled the transmitter out of his house with the intention of hiding it until the Department found someone else to bother.